Vivianne Bessette

-Vivianne Bessette (born June 23, 2002, Montreal, Quebec, Canada) is a Canadian professional soccer player who plays as a defender for Tampa Bay Sun FC in the USL Super League.
+Vivianne Bessette (born June 23, 2002) is a Canadian professional soccer player who plays as a defender for Tampa Bay Sun FC in the USL Super League.
 She has represented Canada at the under-20 level, and previously played in the youth international system for Bulgaria.

 Early life

 Bessette comes from an athletic family and began playing soccer at age nine.
 Her mother, Daniela, was born in Sofia, the capital city of Bulgaria.
 She later attended Montverde Academy in Florida (through the Montverde International Futbol Club) for two years.
 During her time there she helped the team win a state championship and was ranked among the top high-school girls’ players in the U.S. at the time.

 College career

 Bessette attended the University of South Florida (USF), joining the women's soccer program in 2020.
 In her freshman year she was selected as the American Athletic Conference (AAC) Rookie of the Week after a season-opening performance that included a goal and an assist, while also contributing defensively in a shutout.
 Over her collegiate career, Bessette earned multiple conference honours, including All-AAC First Team selections and All-Region recognitions.